Glazzes/react-native-zoom-toolkit/README.md

   <h4 align="center">A set of utilities and components for common pinch to zoom feature requirements</h4>
 </div>

-The most feature rich React Native library to solve common use cases of the "pinch to zoom" interaction, as well as providing a barebones utility for complex use cases, for instance "pinch to zoom" React Native Skia's Components.
+<p align="center">The most feature rich React Native library to solve common use cases of the pinch to zoom interaction, as well as providing barebones utilities for complex use cases, for instance pinch to zoom React Native Skia's components.</p>

-You can build a solution to some of the following problems with this library:

-- Preview, zooming in the media contained in a chat message.
-- Detail screens.
-- Cropping an image or video.
-- Build image galleries.

-## Preview
 >[!Note]
 > Are you watching from NPM's website?
-NPM's markdown renderer wont render videos, watch them on [github](https://github.com/Glazzes/react-native-zoom-toolkit).
+NPM's markdown renderer does not render videos, watch them on [github](https://github.com/Glazzes/react-native-zoom-toolkit).

 | SnapbackZoom | ResumableZoom | CropZoom |
 |--------------|---------------|----------|